thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 ### Implementing Sample Bar Chart
-In this section we will be Rendering a sample leaflet chart in the application created from the preceding steps.
+In this section we will be Rendering a sample bar chart in the application created from the preceding steps.

 To implement the chart code in your application, complete these steps: